Do I Need Sock Liners for Hiking?

 This helps prevent blisters by putting some comfort between your shoe and foot in key zones.
 The added performance fiber also aids in moisture management in those same spots.

-You’ll also want to make these socks are the right size.
+You’ll also want to make sure these socks are the right size.
 Check the size chart and, if you’re between sizes, consider sizing up, since the performance fit keeps things close.

 Hiker wearing light hiker darn tough socks, putting on trail shoes